JohnAugustineMcCain/Trivalent/README.md

 This project is unusual.
 It is an AI safety–oriented reasoning system designed on a phone, built without formal coding training, and shaped entirely by philosophical insight combined with persistence and curiosity.

-**I hope it brings PEACE to the world despite all the uncertainty**
+**I hope it brings PEACE to the world despite all the uncertainty.**

 Let me be the fist to say, with near-absolute certainty, "It is what it isn't".